-- Posts by Abe BarlaskarAssociate
+- Posts by Abe BarlaskarPartner

-An attorney in the firm's Bloomfield Hills office, Abe Barlaskar concentrates his litigation practice on defending insurers, rental car companies, trucking companies, corporations and municipalities ...
+A partner in the firm's Bloomfield Hills office, Abe Barlaskar concentrates his litigation practice on defending insurers and personal line carriers, rental car companies, trucking companies, corporations and municipalities ...

 Effective July 1, Michigan auto insurance rates will increase by $28 per vehicle for state’s catastrophic injury fund.

 Michigan takes legislative lead on curbing the use of electronic devices by motorists.

 Michigan motorists could face $400 fine under new slow down, move over law designed to protect state’s emergency personnel.